lheisey/ppv-addons/README.txt

     * order [default ASC] - Whether to display posts in ascending (ASC) or descending (DESC) order.
     * default_tag_icon (default Tag1.png) - Tag icon to display for tag listing.

+== Custom Taxonomy ==

+The custom taxonomy created is called **topics**, is non-hierarchical and is used in posts.
+Topics can be added in the Topics metabox when editing posts or using quick edit.
+The admin menu Posts - Topics can also be used to add or edit the topics.
+To change the taxonomy name from topics to something else will require editing the public/class-ppv-addons-public.php and includes/class-ppv-addons.php files.

 == Plugin Installation ==

 1. Upload ppv-addons.zip to plugins via WordPress admin panel or upload unzipped folder to the `/wp-content/plugins/` folder.